Rheumatologist Jobs in USA with Visa Sponsorship

 Target academic medical centers first

 University hospitals and medical schools have established visa sponsorship processes for physician recruitment.
-They often handle complex cases like J-1 waiver requirements and have dedicated immigration support staff.
+They often handle complex cases like J-1 visa waiver requirements and have dedicated immigration support staff.

 Board certification strengthens your petition